 On this full time A Level course at HSDC Alton, you will study the following:

 You will learn in lots of different ways: through problem-solving, teacher-led discussion, quizzes and other activities.
 Learning will involve you working individually and small and medium-sized groups, in which you will debate and share ideas.
 There will also be visits to courts and Parliament and talks from law professionals, plus the opportunity for you to take part in a mock trial and to access an extensive computer package offering lectures, cases and links to important legal resources.
 Through this approach you will gain valuable employability skills, which will help you with further studies in the future and in any chosen career.

-Trips to Parliament and the courts
+Additional costs include trips to Parliament and the courts.

 “A Level Law gave me great insight into what I wanted to do with the rest of my life.
 And the teachers I had pushed me to work hard despite having unconditional offers.”Kudzai Museve, Law A Level student